alpacahq/user-docs/content/trading-on-alpaca/account-plans.md

 ## Alpaca Cryptocurrency Account (Live-Trading)

-Crypto trading is available through an invite-only beta to users in California, Massachusetts, Missouri, and Montana as well as international users in Hungary.
+Crypto trading is currently available for eligible international participants and participants in the following US jurisdictions: California, Massachusetts, Missouri and Montana.
+Existing Alpaca users in approved jurisdictions can enable crypto trading capabilities now via the dashboard.
 BTC, BCH, ETH, and LTC are currently supported.
 We're working to increase our list of tradable cryptocurrencies and broaden our eligibility criteria to more states and countries so stay tuned!

 For more information about crypto trading, please read [Crypto Trading]({{< relref "/trading-on-alpaca/crypto-trading.md" >}}).